mabregu/portfolio/README.md

 ## Contact

-If you want to contact me, send an email through [nmabregu@gmail.com] (mailto: nmabregu@gmail.com).
+If you want to contact me, send an email via [nmabregu@gmail.com](mailto:nmabregu@gmail.com).
 I will answer you immediately.

 ## License